Condition Functions

 Note

 You can only reference other conditions and values from the Parameters and Mappings sections of a template.
-For example, you can reference a value from an input parameter, but you cannot reference the logical ID of a resource in a condition.
+For example, you can reference a value from an input parameter, but you can't reference the logical ID of a resource in a condition.

-Associating a Condition
+Associating a condition

 "NewVolume" : { "Type" : "AWS::EC2::Volume", "Condition" : "CreateProdResources", "Properties" : { "Size" : "100", "AvailabilityZone" : { "Fn::GetAtt" : [ "EC2Instance", "AvailabilityZone" ]} }